tshepang/blog/content/2008-movie-review.md

 [Kinsey], and there wasn't a movie as bizarre as [Persona], while the year's best dialogue can be found in [The Squid & the Whale].

-As for production design, nothing beat [No Country for Old Men], while *TMNT* is a runner-up, animated as it is. *No Country for Old Men* also got the year's best sound, followed by a tie between [30 Days of Night] and [Cloverfield].
+As for production design, nothing beats [No Country for Old Men], while *TMNT* is a runner-up, animated as it is. *No Country for Old Men* also got the year's best sound, followed by a tie between [30 Days of Night] and [Cloverfield].
 [The New World]'s editing is the year's most accomplished.

-The best dancing can be found in [Step Up 2: The Streets], there's no better action-thriller than [Taken] (followed by [Shooter]), while no horror is better than the chilling [Vacancy].
+The best dancing can be found in [Step Up 2: The Streets], there's no better action-thriller than [Taken], while no horror is better than the chilling [Vacancy].
 The best action is found in [Final Fantasy VII - Advent Children], followed by [Kung Fu Panda].
 The best fight is between the characters played by Jet Li and Jacky Chan